avcordaro/mesbg-list-builder/README.md

 * Warnings provided for invalid selections.
 * Simple Import/Export functionality using JSON
 * Table view and text-print view of your list for easy sharing
+* Game Mode (New to v5.0.0) - allows you to track the Might/Will/Fate/Wounds of your heroes, casualties, and break point calculation.
+Additionally displays army bonuses and profile cards all on one screen.

 ![Screenshot of MESBG List Builder](https://i.postimg.cc/np0Vw7d8/Screenshot-2024-02-29-164955.png)